The South Fork of the American River

 American Whitewater - Their mission is to conserve and restore America's whitewater resources and to enhance opportunities to enjoy them safely.
 American Whitewater restores rivers dewatered by hydropower dams, eliminates water degradation, improves public land management and protects public access to rivers for responsible recreational use.

-Other Organizations for California Rivers
+Other Organizations for California Conservation

 Center for Sierra Nevada Conservation - Since 1986 the Center for Sierra Nevada Conservation, formerly Friends Aware of Wildlife Needs (FAWN), has been a tireless voice for sound management of our public lands and wise government land use policies.
 From recreation to private forestry practices, to ecosystem management on public lands, to the El Dorado County General Plan, CSNC members have worked countless hours to make sure that environmental values are not forgotten by land managers and politicians.